WDAqua/Qanary-question-answering-components/qanary-component-CopyValuesOfPriorGraph/WIKI_UPDATES.md

 ## Re-use an Existing Graph

-With this approach, the information for new questions is added to the existing graph.
+With this straightforward approach, new information is added to the existing graph.
 This makes all data easily available in only one named graph.

 However, this also means that it may be more difficult to distinguish new data entries from existing data.